Croatia says indicts MOL's CEO over bribes tied to INA stake

 In a statement published on its website, the police anti-graft unit USKOK gave just the initials of MOL chief Zsolt Hernadi, a common practice in Croatian police statements.

-"The indictment accuses the head of MOL's management ... of striking a deal for Croatia's (then) Prime Minister, Ivo Sanader, to do everything possible for the amount of 10 million euros to change the shareholders' agreement in INA," the statement said.
+"The indictment accuses the head of MOL's management ... of striking a deal for Croatia's (then) Prime Minister, Ivo Sanader, to do everything possible for the amount of 10 million euros (8.3 million pounds) to change the shareholders' agreement in INA," the statement said.

 Sanader has already been jailed for 10 years in the case.
 He and MOL have previously denied the accusations and Sanader has appealed his conviction to the Croatian Supreme Court.